RishabhRD/450DSA/stack/important.md

 ## 25.cc : LRU cache implementation

 In hash map we store the iterator of list element to reach there easily.

+## 28.cc : Interleave first half and second half of queue

+Question only allows to use a stack as data structure.
+So we need to somehow take the first half element in right order to stack and then interleave both.